Pink Mold

 Health risks of pink mold

 Can pink mold make you sick?
-The simple answer is yes.

 The following are all symptoms that can be traced to pink colored mold exposure.